 - Remove from shared hallway bathrooms any personal belongings so the custodians might thoroughly clean during the break.

 - Turn off the lights and lock the room door when you leave, and remember to take your key and EagleOne card with you so you can get back in the building when you return.

-- Sign the door sheet to indicate to your Resident Assistant you’ve left for room inspection purposes.
+- Sign the sheet on your Resident Assistant’s door to indicate to your RA you’ve left (for room inspection purposes).

 All UMW campus residences will be visited by Resident Assistants for a health and safety inspection.
 These are done to ensure compliance with University policy and safety regulations.
 UMW takes safety very seriously, and students are expected to do the same.
 During the break inspection of the residences, two RAs will survey the entire room/apartment to ensure it is safe and ready for the break period.
 The RAs will communicate if corrective action is needed to ensure proper safety practices or other policies are being followed.